albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

 1. Establish population-based federal judicial circuits to ensure equal representation;

-2. Align Supreme Court composition with regional circuit organization to restore constitutional balance between Court size and judicial administration;
+2. Align Supreme Court composition with regional circuit organization to restore the constitutional relationship between Court size and judicial administration;

-3. Create predictable and fair judicial appointment processes;
+3. Create predictable and equalized judicial appointment processes to ensure that each president exercises comparable influence on the Court's composition;

-4. Define the duties and responsibilities of federal judicial offices;
+4. Establish a slate-based nomination and scored voting selection process to transform judicial confirmation into a collaborative function of shared constitutional authority;

-5. Establish transparency and documentation requirements that ensure nominees possess evaluable records of legal reasoning;
+5. Establish transparency and documentation requirements to ensure that nominees possess evaluable records of legal reasoning;

-6. Enhance transparency in the judicial appointment process;

-7. Ensure optimal utilization of judicial experience and expertise;

-8. Restore constitutional balance among the branches of government;

-9. Diffuse the concentration of power in the Chief Justice position through shared leadership among Co-Chief Justices;
+6. Ensure that the Supreme Court draws from diverse professional pathways and experiential backgrounds to strengthen the Court's institutional capacity;

+7. Establish shared leadership of the Supreme Court through rotating Co-Chief Justice service;

-10. Establish a dignified three-phase career structure for Supreme Court justices that removes the nation's constitutional future from dependence on individual justices' health and longevity;
+8. Establish a three-phase career structure for Supreme Court justices to provide clarity, dignity, and predictability across each phase of judicial service;

+9. Define the duties and responsibilities of federal judicial offices;

-11. Establish binding ethical standards and accountability mechanisms for the Supreme Court that preserve judicial independence while ensuring that no Justice is above the rule of law;
+10. Establish binding ethical standards and accountability mechanisms for the Supreme Court to ensure that no justice is exempt from the rule of law;

-12. Replace the binary single-nominee confirmation model with a slate-based selection process that structurally incentivizes cooperation between the President and the Senate while preventing partisan obstruction of judicial appointments.

 ## SECTION 3: DEFINITIONS